What is TUXEDO Tomte? - TUXEDO Computers

 The term Tomte is Swedish and means something like goblin or leprechaun, and this describes our own little helper software quite well.
 In different messages, we already talked about Tomte, but we're going to explain in more detail what our digital goblin is all about.

-Good to know: Privacy is not violated and no data is sent to TUXEDO
+Good to know: Your Privacy is not violated

 The most important information first: The privacy of our users is respected and no data will be sent to TUXEDO!
 TUXEDO Tomte changes as little as possible in the system and only as much as needed for correct functioning.
 The user settings are not overwritten.